Melodifestivalen 2011

-Melodifestivalen 2011 was a Swedish song contest held between February and March 2011.
+Melodifestivalen 2011 was a Swedish song contest held in February and March 2011.
 It selected Sweden's 51st song to represent Sweden in the Eurovision Song Contest, and was the 50th edition of Melodifestivalen.
 Eric Saade, with the song "Popular", won the contest and thus was selected to represent Sweden in the 2011 Eurovision Song Contest.

 Format

 The 2011 edition of Melodifestivalen was similar to the previous year's arrangement, with four heats, a second-chance round and a grand final.
 The four heats were held in Luleå (5 February), Gothenburg (12 February), Linköping (19 February) and Malmö (26 February).
 The second chance round was held in Sundsvall on 5 March and the final in Stockholm was held on 12 March.
 SVT presented the competing songs during autumn 2010.

 As in 2010 and 2009, a maximum of eight people were allowed on stage, while only persons of 16 years or over would be eligible.
 (However, in accordance with Eurovision rules, only six people were allowed on stage for the Swedish entry at Eurovision.)
 The main singer(s) had to perform vocals live on stage, however other backing vocals could be pre-recorded along with the song's backing track.

 There was a large change in the way that the 32 songs were selected.
 In 2010, 27 songs were selected by a selection panel, 4 songs were then selected by SVT in order to diversify the musical quality of the contest and one song was then selected through a "Web wildcard" competition.
 Members of the public were allowed to submit songs onto the SVT website, with the public selecting one song through SMS voting.
 For 2011, this was changed: only 15 songs were selected by the selection panel.
 The remaining 15 songs were then selected by SVT, from remaining submissions made to the selection panel, or from specially invited artists and songs.
 The web wildcard competition was expanded; instead of just one song was chosen, the public selected two songs.
 The web wildcard competition began on 11 October, and ended with a live show on 8 November on SVT24, held at the Golden Hits nightclub in Stockholm.

 Other changes introduced to Melodifestivalen 2011 were revealed by SVT.
 For the first time, non-Swedish songwriters were able to enter songs into the contest, as long as there is at least one Swedish songwriter also contributing.
 Solo singer-instrumentalists were now allowed to perform their instruments live during the TV broadcast.

 On 17 November, SVT announced Marie Serneholt and Rickard Olsson as the hosts for the heats, the second chance and the final, but there was also a guest host in each program.